Joibel/votingapp/README.md

-Config repository to illustrate how the VotingApp can be deployed:
+Config repository to illustrate how the different versions of the VotingApp can be deployed:
 - on different environments
 - using different tools

 ## Deployment on a simple machine with Docker Compose